MrPowerScripts/reddit-karma-farming-bot/README.md

 Click on more and view logs to make everything is fine

 BOOM! free hosting

-**UBUNTU 20 USERS** python 2 was removed, which is what this bot relies on.
-We haven't automated a fix, but you can run the bot fine on Ubuntu 18 in a VM for now.

 ## In Depth guide to running on Windows / linux